Naval Support Activity Mid-South: Cold War

 The Cold War followed the conclusion of World War II.
 As part of the consolidation of facilities after World War II, HQ NATT was transferred to NAS Memphis in 1946 and all the operations of the command were consolidated there in 1947.
 In April 1949, the base's functions completely changed, and a new NAS was established, different in both scope and function.

 The new NAS assumed logistic support for all the commands at Navy Memphis, except the Naval hospital.
 The boundaries included all Navy property on both sides of the Millington-Arlington Road (Navy Road).
 NAS Memphis continued its support and logistics role for approximately 50 years.
-The faculty became a permanent naval installation during the Korean War, and during the 1950s, it supported approximately 13,000 uniformed and civilian Naval personnel.
-During the Vietnam War, 23,000 trainees were assigned to NAS Memphis, which continued to provide service to the U.S. Navy into the 1990s.
+The facility became a permanent naval installation during the Korean War, and during the 1950s, it supported approximately 13,000 uniformed and civilian Naval personnel.
+During the Vietnam War, 23,000 trainees were assigned to NAS Memphis at NATTC Memphis, which continued to provide service to the U.S. Navy into the 1990s.